Differentially Private Model Merging: Experiment Details

 We also consider the checkpoint-merging setting studied in \citet{indri2023can,shejwalkar2022recycling}, where the candidate models are checkpoints from a single DP-SGD training run and therefore are generally not independent.
 This distinction matters: our LC accounting relies on independence noises across the input mechanisms, whereas RS does not.
 Since RS only requires access to the individual privacy profiles, it remains applicable even when the inputs are correlated checkpoints.

 We run experiments under DP-SGD on both an MNIST and CIFAR.
-We follow the similar hyperparameters selection of the main experiments.
-We construct three candidate models by taking checkpoints at training steps $T\in\{1,2,3\}$ for MNIST and at training steps $T\in\{12,16,20\}$ for CIFAR-10.
+We construct three candidate models by taking checkpoints at training steps $T\in\{1,2,3\}$ for MNIST and at training steps $T\in\{12,16,20\}$ for CIFAR-10 with batch size $256$, learning rate $0.1$ for MNIST and $0.01$ for CIFAR, $\sigma=0.5$ for MNIST and $\sigma=0.6$ for CIFAR.
 The results are shown in Figure~\ref{fig:pare-same-run}.
 We observe that RS still achieves a favorable privacy/utility tradeoff in this correlated-checkpoint regime.